UK lawmakers against no-deal Brexit to bring forward legislation

 “We know the prime minister is making progress with our European friends and allies in attempting to secure a deal, and I don’t believe that people will want to erect a roadblock in his way,” he said.

-Asked whether the government would abide by any legislation passed to prevent no-deal Brexit on Oct.
+Asked whether the government would abide by any legislation passed to prevent a no-deal Brexit on Oct.
 31, Gove said: “Let’s see what the legislation is that (Starmer) puts forward.”

-Starmer later said it was “breathtaking” for ministers not to confirm the government would comply with legislation passed lawfully.
+Starmer said later it was “breathtaking” for ministers not to confirm the government would comply with legislation passed lawfully.
 “No government is above the law,” he said on Twitter.

 David Gauke, a former British justice secretary and a Johnson critic, said he would meet the prime minister on Monday to hear his plan to deliver a Brexit deal he could support.